SCICBI IIN Logo

 Supply Chain Innovation Center and Business Incubator

-Mission: GSU’s Supply Chain Innovation Center and Business Incubator (SCICBI), an Illinois Innovation Network (IIN) hub, will promote innovation and contribute to the economic and workforce development of Chicago metropolitan area, through consulting, training and other professional services to businesses and startups in supply chain/logistics and related sectors.
+Mission: GovState’s Supply Chain Innovation Center and Business Incubator (SCICBI), an Illinois Innovation Network (IIN) hub, will promote innovation and contribute to the economic and workforce development of Chicago metropolitan area, through consulting, training and other professional services to businesses and startups in supply chain/logistics and related sectors.

-Board Mission--The mission of the Advisory Board for GSU’s Supply Chain Innovation Center and Business Incubator is to provide guidance, advice and support to the Director and Associate Director, and to help the Center/Incubator achieve its mission.
+Board Mission--The mission of the Advisory Board for GovState’s Supply Chain Innovation Center and Business Incubator is to provide guidance, advice and support to the Director and Associate Director, and to help the Center/Incubator achieve its mission.
 It will also help the Center/Incubator to secure external funding to support its operations.
 Comprised of selected business and professional leaders in business, government, and not-for-profit organizations from the Greater Chicago region, the SCICBI Advisory Board will work with the COB Dean, Director and Associate Director of the SCICBI to ensure that SCICBI programs meet the needs of businesses and startups it plans to serve in the region.
 Through the collective wisdom and expertise of its members, the Board will provide advice, ideas, and resources to the SCICBI Director, Associate Director, and faculty participants on a variety of subjects including, but not limited to: strategic planning, client recruitment, fundraising, and public relations.

 Organization—The SCICBI Advisory Board will be comprised of 7-9 individuals from diverse backgrounds invited by the Dean of COB.